alexarje/sensing/book/intro.md

 This course builds on the idea of *active learning*, an approach that emphasizes student engagement and participation in the learning process.
 Rather than passively receiving information through lectures, students are encouraged to interact with the material, ask questions, solve problems, and collaborate with peers.
 Activities may include group discussions, hands-on experiments, peer reviewing, and real-world projects.
 This method helps deepen understanding, improve retention, and develop critical thinking skills.

 We also rely on a *flipped classroom** approach, which is a teaching model where traditional lecture content is delivered outside of class, typically through readings, videos, or interactive resources.
-This frees up classroom time to applying concepts through discussion, exercises, and collaborative work.
+This frees up classroom time to apply concepts through discussion, exercises, and collaborative work.
 This structure allows students to learn foundational material at their own pace and use class sessions for deeper exploration, clarification, and practical application.
 The flipped classroom fosters a more personalized and interactive learning environment, supporting diverse learning styles and encouraging active participation.

 ### A research-based and research-led course